 Easy gluten-free vegan chocolate cake with peanut butter!
 Served with a simple frosting, this dessert is very chocolatey, fluffy and moist, as well as oil-free.
+No complicated preparation methods required!
 Perfect with a cup of tea or for special occasions.

 In my opinion, there’s no better food to get the year started with than chocolate cake.
 Yeah, on one hand January is when everyone goes on diets, but if you’ve been reading this blog for a while, you’ll know that I’m not about that life.
 I’m all about balance, eating healthy the whole year round as well as treating myself whenever I please!
 I love my green smoothies for sure, but cake is always a brilliant idea too.